wp-plugins/si-contact-form/readme.txt

 == Changelog ==

-- Added setting: CSS style for CAPTCHA input field on the contact form
+- Added setting: CSS style for CAPTCHA input field on the contact form.

 = 3.0 =
 - (25 Apr 2011) - Added (extra fields) default text can be set for text or textarea.